 Scholarships for Black high school seniors 2023

 Nowadays, there are several options for Black high school seniors seeking scholarships to help fund their college education.
 We advise you to start with organizations that offer scholarships specifically for students who identify as African American or belong to the Black community.
 Many of these organizations provide general or targeted awards, such as those specific to majors, GPA requirements, and financial need.
-For example, the United Negro College Fund (UNCF) provides various scholarships specifically tailored for Black students, including the Citrix Scholarship of $5,000 to help Black high school seniors and undergraduate students complete their higher education studies.
+For example, the United Negro College Fund (UNCF) provides various scholarships specifically tailored for Black students to help them complete their higher education studies.

 You can also search for local organizations, businesses, and foundations that provide scholarships aimed at African American high school seniors.
 We recommend you check out the Blacks at Microsoft Scholarships worth up to $20,000.
 Microsoft awards nearly 45 scholarships each year to members of the Black community to make college and a career in technology more accessible.
 The program is open to Black high school seniors who are intending to pursue a bachelor’s degree in subjects such as computer science, engineering, finance, and even marketing.

 Similarly Chevron, in partnership with UNCF, offers the Chevron Corporate Scholarship of up to $15,000 to help and support students from African American communities to advance their education in engineering and computer science.
 Check out the Black Scholarships for high school seniors page for more information.

 Black women make up about 62.2% of enrolled Black undergraduates according to the American Council on Education.
 In fact, since 1976, female enrollment at HBCUs has been higher than men.